SteveWinward/PowerBI/WriteUps/power-bi-audit-logs.md

 |CreateApp|Created Power BI app|
 |UpdateApp|Updated Power BI app|

 Another interesting activty type is GetGroupsAsAdmin.
-This effectively tells you when an Admin is getting a list of all the workspaces regardless if they are a member to them.
+This will tell you when a Power BI Admin is using the Power BI PowerShell modules to list all of the workspaces in the tenant.

 |Activity Type|Activity Description|
 |---|---|